LucasSGomide/MongoDB/README.md

 );
 ```

+When multiple values are added. the method can be used with the operator `$each`.
+In the example below, the items "camera" and "electronic" will be added to the array in the field `tags`.
+It won't add "accessories" because this item already exists in the array.

 ```
 db.collection.updateOne(
   { _id: 2 },
   {
     addToSet: {
       tags: {
         each: ["camera", "electronics", "accessories"]
       }
     }
   }